-The applicant is seeking to amend the Future Land Use designation on 2.12 acres of land from Recreation (REC) to Residential 4 (RES 4) to provide a second access point to four adjacent properties to develop a single-family residential subdivision with up to three hundred six (306) single family lots, although available school capacity may limit the development to one hundred ninety-seven (197) single-family lots.
+The applicant is seeking to amend the Future Land Use Map designation on 35.36 acres of land from Residential 2 (RES 2) to Residential 4 (RES 4) to establish a consistent Future Land Use Map designation on five (5) adjacent parcels in order to develop a single-family residential subdivision with up to three hundred six (306) single family lots, although available school capacity may limit the development to one hundred ninety-seven (197) single-family lots on approximately 76.52 acres.
 The proposed development will be limited to a density of four (4) units per acre.
-At only 70 feet in width, the subject property is only suitable for construction of an access road.
+Currently, two (2) ten-acre parcels and a 19.03 acre portion of a third parcel already have the necessary Residential 4 (RES 4) Future Land Use Map designation.
+The larger parcel has approximately 1,300 linear feet of frontage on Brockett Road which can provide primary access to the development from US Highway 1 via Brockett Road.

-A separate small scale amendment application was submitted for the proposed development requesting a Future Land Use Map designation change from Residential 2 (RES 2) to Residential 4 (RES 4) (22SS00008) on 35.36 acres in order to provide a consistent Future Land Use Map designation that will encompass the entire proposed development.
-A companion rezoning application (22Z00029) was submitted accompanying this request for a zoning change from RU-1-11, SR, GML, and AU to RU-1-7, with a Binding Development Plan proposing to limit development to 4 units per acre.
+A separate small scale amendment application was submitted for the proposed development requesting a Future Land Use Map designation change from Recreation (REC) to Residential 4 (RES 4) (22SS00007) in order to provide a second access point to US Highway 1 via Old Dixie Highway.
+A companion rezoning application was submitted accompanying this request for a Zoning change from RU-1-11, SR, GML, and AU to RU-1-7 (22Z00029), with a BDP proposing to limit development to 4 units per acre.
 The proposed RU-1-7 zoning can be considered consistent with the proposed RES 4 FLU designation with a BDP limiting development to 4 units per acre.